 - Topical antioxidant products may help reduce wrinkles and blemishes and protect against sun damage.

-- Chemical peels, dermabrasion, laser therapy, injectable skin fillers, and botulinum toxin injections can be used alone or in combination, depending on the extent of photodamage and skin wrinkles.
+- Chemical peels, dermabrasion, laser therapy, injectable skin fillers, and botulinum toxin injections can be used, depending on the extent of photodamage and skin wrinkles.

 - Cosmetic surgery (facelift, forehead lift, neck lift) can help correct tissue sagging and wrinkles.

 - A combination of tailored treatments is most likely to bring the best results.